Kiipsaare Lighthouse

 Kiipsaare Lighthouse is located on the tip of the Harilaid peninsula on the island of Saaremaa, Estonia, in the territory of Vilsandi National Park.

 The lighthouse was built from reinforced concrete in 1933.
 Its purpose was to warn mariners on the Baltic Sea about the dangers in the vicinity of the peninsula and to be of assistance in taking bearings.
 At that time the 25 m lighthouse was 150 m inland, but due to erosion it is now more than 50 m offshore.
 A lack of supporting ground has caused the lighthouse to lean.

 While in 1988 the waterline was still 11 m from the lighthouse, by the early 1990s the sea had already reached the lighthouse and it started to incline.
 Because of this the generator was removed in 1992 and Kiipsaare Lighthouse remained in the records as a daymark until 2009.

-The lighthouse played a prominent role in the Estonian World War II film „Somnambuul“ from 2003.
+The lighthouse played a prominent role in the 2003 Estonian film Somnambuul, set in autumn 1944 during World War II.